xqzhouw/Materialic/README.md

 A HUGE Thanks [imaaronjames](https://github.com/imaaronjames) for improving the structure & organization of the file!

-[imaaronjames](https://github.com/imaaronjames) file includes these revisions:
+The new update includes these fixes:

 * Removed nested folders
 * Removed all masks and clipping groups